Central West Pumped Hydro Project

 Who will assess the project?
 What is the process for the approvals?

 The SEARs outline the assessment requirements for the project and are valid for two years.
-These are publically available on Department of Planning, Industry and Environment’s major project website, though we will post it on our website too.
+These are publically available on Department of Planning and Environment’s major project website here.

 We will then prepare an Environmental Impact Statement (EIS) that will developed in compliance with the SEARs.
 The EIS will then be submitted to the Government for assessment and determination.
 During the assessment process, a public exhibition period occurs, whereby you can provide submissions to the Government about the project.

-We expect to submit the Scoping Report mid this year (May/June).
-The completion of the detailed environmental studies will be completed by experts and submitted to the Government for assessment, which we expect will be around April/May 2022.
+The Scoping Report was submitted in April 2022.
+The completion of the detailed environmental studies will be completed by experts and submitted to the Government for assessment, which we expect will be in early 2023.

-Throughout 2021, will be engaging with the community, sharing information about the project and seeking feedback to help shape the project before submitting the EIS.
+Throughout the life of the project, we will be engaging with the community, sharing information about the project and seeking feedback to help shape the project before submitting the EIS.

 Do I have an opportunity to read and comment on the planning application?